mne-tools/mne-rsa/paper/paper.md

 -  Linear regression (when comparing multiple RDMs at once)
 -  Partial correlation (when comparing multiple RDMs at once)

-Here is an example showcasing how to use MNE-RSA to perform an RSA analysis between the Wakeman & Nelson "faces" dataset [@Wakeman2015] and FaceNet embedding vectors.
+Here is an example showcasing how to use MNE-RSA to perform an RSA analysis between the Wakeman & Nelson "faces" dataset[@Wakeman2015] and FaceNet[@Schroff2015] embedding vectors.
 The RSA is performed using a searchlight across the cortical surface and a sliding window across time.
 The result is shown in \autoref{fig:rsa-result}.